 The result of these new developments is that more CBG products will be entering the market.
 At Holistic Hound, our organic full spectrum CBG oil is one of the first pet CBG products to be available nationwide.
 Though this product has only been available until relatively recently, we’re already receiving plenty of positive feedback from hopeful pet owners, as noted above.

 Though CBG hasn’t entered the realm of public consciousness in the same way CBD has, it’s certainly poised to do so in the coming years.
-CBG’s wide range of potential benefits and shown lack of side effects means that it could be a viable option to pet parents looking to help their animals maintain various components of their health.
+CBG’s wide range of potential benefits means that it could be a viable option to pet parents looking to help their animals maintain various components of their health.

 As always, if you have any questions, concerns, or sheer curiosity, please let us know here.
 We’d love to hear from you and we’re happy to help in any way we can.